 Yes, you can make this soup for up to 1- 2 days in advance, but if you want to make the soup even more in advance, I’d recommend to freeze it.

 Can I freeze vegetable soup?

-Yes, you can freeze vegetable soup easily.
+Yes, similarly like potato soup you can freeze vegetable soup easily.
 Leave the soup to cool down completely, then divide into smaller containers to make up approximately 1 or 2 portions (or whatever portion size you need for your family), close with a suitable lid and freeze.

 The Vegetable & Cabbage soup should be fine for about 3-4 months in the freezer.
 When you are ready to eat your soup, take it out the night before and defrost in the fridge or use a de-frost program in your microwave.

 You could also defrost it and heat it up at the same time on the hob.
 Pour boiling water into a saucepan, dip the frozen soup container in and leave for few minutes.

 Once the outer layer of your soup warms up, you should be able to tip the whole content into an empty saucepan.
 Place on a very low heat initially and when defrosted completely add more heat to warm the soup through.